jessshipit/adamjonas.github.io/source/_posts/2012-07-19-twitter-bootstrap.markdown

 Rails Cast for [twitter bootstrap:](http://railscasts.com/episodes/328-twitter-bootstrap-basics)

+**Note**
+During install your can specify whether you want a [fixed or fluid layout](https://github.com/seyhunak/twitter-bootstrap-rails#installing-to-app-using-generators)

 LESS is a CSS precessor
 :  to get LESS working with rails you need the help of some gems